ntaraujo/ntaraujo/README.md

 ### 📫 How to reach me

-If its about a project of mine, you can always submit an issue in the accordingly repository
+If its about a project of mine, you can always submit an issue ([how](https://docs.github.com/articles/creating-an-issue))

 For comercial purposes, or if you just want to meet me: